 The Serial Quad I/OTM (SQITM) family of Flash memory devices features a six-wire, 4-bit I/O interface that allows for low-power, high-performance operation in a low pin-count package.
-SST26VF032B/032BA also support full command-set compatibility to traditional Serial Peripheral Interface (SPI) protocol.
+SST26VF016B also supports full command-set compatibility to traditional Serial Peripheral Interface (SPI) protocol.
 System designs using SQI Flash devices occupy less board space and ultimately lower system costs.

-All members of the 26 Series, SQI family are manufactured with proprietary, high-performance CMOS SuperFlash® technology.
+All members of the 26 Series SQI family are manufactured with proprietary, high-performance CMOS SuperFlash® technology.
 The split-gate cell design and thick-oxide tunneling injector attain better reliability and manufacturability compared with alternate approaches.

-SST26VF032B/032BA significantly improve performance and reliability, while lowering power consumption.
-These devices write (Program or Erase) with a single power supply of 2.3-3.6V.
-The total energy consumed is a function of the applied voltage, current, and time of application.
+SST26VF016B significantly improves performance and reliability, while lowering power consumption.
+These devices write (Program or Erase) with a single power supply of 2.3V-3.6V.
+The total energy consumed is a function of the applied voltage, current and time of application.
 Since for any given voltage range, the SuperFlash technology uses less current to program and has a shorter erase time, the total energy consumed during any Erase or Program operation is less than alternative Flash memory technologies.